 In Key Stage 4 pupils experience a wide range of activities including football, hockey, squash, basketball, health related fitness, tennis, athletics, and striking and field games.
-Students are encouraged to take a more leading role in activities and develop their ability to work in a team or group through planning, coaching and performance.
+Pupils are encouraged to take a more leading role in activities and develop their ability to work in a team or group through planning, coaching and performance.

-Pupils are assessed in their attitudes and commitment to physical activity in Key Stage 4 Core PE.
+Pupils are assessed in their attitudes and commitment to physical activity Core PE.